Dental Malocclusion: Symptoms , Causes and Treatment

 • Aesthetic concerns such as crooked teeth or an uneven smile.

-Causes of Dental Malocclusion
+What are the Causes of Dental Malocclusion?

-Genetics play a significant role, as inherited traits can influence the size and shape of the jaw, leading to misalignment.
-Habits like thumb sucking, prolonged pacifier use, or mouth breathing during childhood can also contribute to malocclusion by affecting the development of teeth and jaw.
-Additionally, injuries to the mouth or face, poor dental care, and certain medical conditions such as cleft lip and palate can contribute to misalignment issues.
+Additionally, injuries to the mouth or face, poor dental care, and certain medical conditions such as a cleft lip and palate can contribute to misalignment issues.
 In some cases, overcrowding or abnormal growth of teeth can also lead to malocclusion.
 Regular dental check-ups and early intervention can help manage and treat dental malocclusion effectively.

 • Prolonged use of pacifiers or thumb sucking in childhood can impact the development of the jaw and teeth alignment.